 Never before identified, the transferred images that faintly emerge, echo, and reverse came from the April 14, 1974, edition of the News-Press, a daily newspaper published in Fort Myers, Florida, not far from Captiva.
 Both the heart and the house appear on the same page and advertise a musical review and a construction company, respectively (figs. 8 and 9).
 The crane illustrates an article about fast-paced construction development in Florida.
 Most interesting in its provenance and possible personal connotations is an image that lies below the gauze transfer print of the crane (figs. 10 and 11), a page in which Rauschenberg has blocked out almost all the text with white, except for the faintly visible flipped words that declare "We May Burst Your Bubble" (figs. 12 and 13).
-This is an advertisement for Priscilla Murphy Realty, a real estate company that worked with Rauschenberg in Captiva.10 Priscilla Murphy Realtor maps found in the Rauschenberg archive show the artist's notes on possible locations for his Florida home (fig. 14).11 The overlay of the images related to construction and the realtor's advertisement alludes to Rauschenberg's staunch opposition to overdevelopment on Captiva.
+This is an advertisement for Priscilla Murphy Realty, a real estate company that worked with Rauschenberg in Captiva.
+10 Priscilla Murphy Realtor maps found in the Rauschenberg archive show the artist's notes on possible locations for his Florida home (fig. 14).11 The overlay of the images related to construction and the realtor's advertisement alludes to Rauschenberg's staunch opposition to overdevelopment on Captiva.
 Indeed, he purchased additional acreage on the island in an effort to thwart the destruction of its unique rural environment.
-The choice of imagery is not by chance, linked as it is to the subject and emotion of home owning, and reveals the autobiographical themes present in Untitled despite fig. 7 Example of a cerae, a roman wax tablet used for writing.
+The choice of imagery is not by chance, linked as it is to the subject and emotion of home owning, and reveals the autobiographical themes present in Untitled despite fig. 8 Detail of Untitled, 1974, rotated 90 degrees counterclockwise.
+The Robert Rauschenberg Foundation.